About Béatrice

 My healing work is also directly informed by the international research I am currently leading with neuroscientists, spiritual and social leaders, researching the infinite possibilities of neuroplasticity to transform trauma, fear, separation and hate, and create a more humane world.
 The knowledge and tools that we are developing, based on spiritual practices, are an integral part of what I am bringing into the healing room.

 However, none of this replaces Spirits’ work.
 The most important lesson I have learnt over and over along the years has probably less to do with what I know than what I don’t know.
 Indeed, I have learnt to forget, each time, everything I may think that I know and listen deeply to each person, and to what Spirits want to bring to them, allowing what is needed to come through in the moment.
-I consider my role as a shaman as one of a facilitator, assisting each person (each group in a training setting) in her own self-healing, self-discovery and self-opening to new avenues of transformation, growth and creativity.
+I consider my role as a shaman as one of a facilitator, assisting each person (each group in a training or community ritual setting) in their own self-healing, self-discovery and self-opening to new avenues of transformation, growth and creativity.
 I pay a particular attention to each person’s needs and create a safe, sacred and loving space for each session.

-Bringing Love Light to the world is what I was born to do and will never cease to do in different ways, one person, one community, one day at a time.
+Being and bringing Love Light to the world is what I was born to do and will never cease to do in different ways, one person, one community, one day at a time.

 Béatrice is astute and quickly able to access the depth and meaning of any blockage or disturbance she feels in the energy of a person.
 I deeply trust her.
 I feel that I have found in her a fellow traveler, a friend, and a spiritual guide.